aajanki/gcp-workflows-toolkit/README.md

 # Toolkit for writing GCP Workflows applications

+Status: deprecated, see [WorkflowScript](https://github.com/aajanki/workflowscript) for a better approach.

 A Typescript library for writing [Google Cloud Workflows](https://cloud.google.com/workflows/docs/reference/syntax).

-Status: beta, not all workflow features are supported.

 By writing a workflow definition in Typescript, we can employ the Typescript type checking to catch many potential errors already during the development stage.